-Second, It is also essential that you are familiar with the assessment criteria to get an band 7 IELTS writing task 2.
-When marking answers examiners will focus on four areas: Task Response (you must stay on topic and engage the question directly), Coherence and Cohesion (writing needs to be organized and linked together well), Lexical Resource (a wide range of vocabulary needs to be used).
+Second, It is essential that you are thoroughly familiar with the assessment criteria to get an band 7 IELTS writing task 2.
+When marking answers examiners will focus on four areas: Task Response (you must stay on topic and engage the question directly), Coherence and Cohesion (writing needs to be well organised and linked together fluently), Lexical Resource (a wide range of vocabulary needs to be used).
 Grammatical Range and Accuracy (you need to pay attention to spelling, sentence structure and variation - use a variety of sentence structures).
 The four criteria are equally weighted.

-can send us a sample of you IELTS task 2 writing and get free,
+can send us a sample of your IELTS task 2 writing and get free,

 expert tips and advice, and also read what others have contributed.
 If you

-have any questions about IELTS writing task 2 writing click here.
+have any questions about IELTS writing task 2 click here.